Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

 This section describes the design of our empirical study.
 Figure \ref{overview} shows an overview of our experiments procedure.

-\subsubsection{Datasets and Models}
+\subsubsection{Datasets and models}

-Image classification is one of the leading deep learning tasks, and it is being used as a primary subject in many studies in FL \citep{mcmahan2017communicationefficient, krumpaper}.
-Thus we choose this task as our main task.
+Image classification is one of the leading DL tasks, and it is being used as a primary subject in many studies in FL \citep{mcmahan2017communicationefficient, krumpaper}.
+Thus, we choose this task as our main task.

-\textbf{Generic Datasets}: For the first two questions, which are focused on the generic image dataset, we choose two famous datasets from the image domain, Fashion MNIST \citep{fashion}, and CIFAR-10 \citep{cifar}.
+\textbf{Generic datasets}: For the first two questions, which are focused on the generic image dataset, we choose two popular datasets from the image classification task, Fashion MNIST \citep{fashion}, and CIFAR-10 \citep{cifar}.
+The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6000 images per class.
+The images are split into 50000 training images and 10000 test images.
+Fashion MNIST consists of a training set of 60,000 samples and a test set of 10,000 samples each being a 28x28 gray-scale image.
+There are a total of 10 classes in this dataset.

 We use these datasets since they are well-known and well-studied and represent different classification difficulty levels.
-By choosing these datasets for the first two RQs, we study the effects of different datasets and models on the quality of the FL process when it is under byzantine attacks and mutation faults.
-We also chose these centralized datasets to have control over how we distribute them and study the effect of data distribution.
+Lastly, in RQ1 and RQ2, we study the effects of different datasets and models on the quality of the FL process when it is under byzantine attacks and mutation faults.
+We also chose these centralized datasets to control how we distribute them and study the effect of data distribution.